An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 1. Can I move to the USA from Canada?

-2. How can I move to the USA from Canada permanently?
+2. How can a Canadian move to the USA permanently?

 3. How can I become a United States citizen if I live in Canada?